dasaderi/WhyNotOpenScience/ROADMAP.md

 ## Project: Why Not Open Science?
 (This document is updated regularly so check back!)

-We are scientists who want to see open science practices incorporated in every researcher's lab workflow.
+We are scientists who want to see open science practices incorporated in every researcher's workflow.
 Open science roughly means that the entire scientific process, from idea generation to the finished project, should be open and accessible to everyone.
 Although being open has many advantages for the research and for the researchers – it increases reproducibility, accelerates progress, fosters collaboration, and broadens the impact, academics have yet to fully embrace such practices.

 Our project will develop around three stages: